Shasha-2025/Shasha-2025-NFT-Minting-Contract-ERC-721-Basic-/README.md

 ## 🎯 Project Vision

-To provide an easy entry point for computer science students into blockchain development.
+This project provides an easy entry point into blockchain development.
 This project removes the complexity of advanced features and focuses on understanding the fundamental concepts of NFTs, smart contracts, and decentralized ownership.

 **Our Goal:** Make blockchain technology accessible and understandable for every student, regardless of their prior blockchain experience.